 Irritated gums and other sore spots can be relieved by rinsing your mouth with a warm salt-water mouthwash.
 Dissolve one teaspoonful of salt in eight ounces of warm water, and rinse your mouth vigorously.

 If the tenderness is severe, take Acetaminophen (Tylenol) or whatever you normally take for headache or similar pain.
 Aspirin, Ibuprofen (Motrin, Advil), and Naproxen Sodium (Naprosyn, Anaprox) actually slow the tooth movement, so it is not advisable to use them frequently while wearing braces.

 The lips, cheeks, and tongue may become irritated for one to two weeks as they learn a new posture and become accustomed to the surface of the braces.
 You can put wax on the braces to lessen this.
 We’ll show you how!

-Sometimes discomfort is caused by not wearing the headgear as instructed by your dentist.
-Please refer to the instructions provided by your dentist.
-If the facebow (metal piece) is bent, please call our office for assistance.
-The headgear should hurt less the more it's worn, so be sure you get in the prescribed number of hours.
+Sometimes discomfort is caused by not wearing the headgear as instructed by the dentist.
+Please refer to the instructions provided by our office.
+If the facebow (metal piece) is bent, please call us for assistance.
+The headgear should hurt less the more it’s worn, so be sure you get in the prescribed number of hours.

 If your appliance is poking you, place wax on the offending part.

 If your bracket or band is still attached to the wire, you should leave it in place and put wax on it if needed for comfort.
 If the bracket or band can be removed easily, place it in an envelope and save it to bring to your next appointment.

 Using a pair of tweezers or needle-nosed pliers, try to put your wire back into place.
 It is okay to use a piece of floss to tie the wire into place: tie the floss around the bracket in place of the missing colored o-ring.